 Reducing the amount of ‘stuff’ that you use on a daily basis can seem impossible, however living on less is such a rewarding achievement that really offers a range of benefits.
 Start off by evaluating your home, trying to identify whether some of the clutter or mess may be better off in a self-storage unit, or perhaps you could even sell a few items online to gain some extra cash and permanently part with some of your belongings.
 Letting go of your old stuff isn’t easy, but be realistic about whether or not you actually need to keep each item.
 Ask yourself a few questions in order to identify whether you should get rid – when was the last time you used it?
 If it’s longer than a few months, the chances are it’s simply taking up space whilst serving no real purpose in your life.

 Leading a minimalist lifestyle doesn’t have to be a hard feat to complete, and the rewards that you will gain from reducing the amount of waste that you create and the money that you typically spend will make it worth your while.
 Start looking after the environment by using as little as you can, and try to reuse and recycle as much as possible.
+Online recycling sites make it easy to sell old iPads and Apple accessories that take up needed space.
 Living simply doesn’t have to mean that you lead a very basic life, as you can still feel fulfilled without buying into the materialistic modern world.
 Try to reduce the amount of stuff that you have in your home by selling some of your belongings and make a small profit from your venture too!